okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 You can see how to enable service workers and make your app into a PWA by reading the [PWAs section](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot#pwas-with-ionic) of [how to develop a mobile app with Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot).
 A PWA is a web application that can be “installed” on your system.
 It works offline when you don't have an internet connection, leveraging data cached during your last interactions with the app.
 Adding PWA features can make your apps load a lot faster, creating happy users.
 To learn more about PWAs, see [The Ultimate Guide to Progressive Web Applications](/blog/2017/07/20/the-ultimate-guide-to-progressive-web-applications).

+Ionic has invested heavily in supporting PWAs.
+You can read more about why in [ What Progressive Web Apps can do for you](http://blog.ionic.io/what-progressive-web-apps-can-do-for-you/).

 ## Learn More

 I hope you've enjoyed this tour of Ionic, Angular, and Okta.
 I like how Ionic takes your web development skills up a notch and allows you to create mobile applications that look and behave natively and perform swiftly.

 You can see the complete source code for this project [on GitHub](https://github.com/oktadeveloper/okta-ionic-auth-example).
 Please contact me on Twitter [@mraible](https://twitter.com/mraible) or on [Okta's Developer Forums](https://devforum.okta.com/) if you have any questions.